EXC3ll3NTrhyTHM/vertex-k-labeling/ai-docs/enhancments/enhancement_CP-SAT_solver.md

 # Enhancement: CP-SAT Solver for Optimal k-Labeling

+Only good for providing proof, takes significantly longer to run.
+Also requires specific version of python(Python 3.11)

 ## 1 · Motivation / Problem Statement

 Our current toolkit offers two solvers: